chapel-lang/chapel/doc/rst/developer/bestPractices/StandardModuleStyle.rst

 ----------------

-In general, when code in a library encounters erroneous behavior, an appropriate Error should be thrown.
+In general, when code in a library encounters erroneous behavior, an appropriate Error should be thrown (see the :ref:`spec description <Chapter-Error_Handling>` for error handling in general and :mod:`Errors` for a list of some potential errors to throw).
 This will enable users of the library to potentially recover from the bad behavior without having to restart their program.

 There are some known exceptions to this recommendation: